dustywhite7/Econ4350/SlidesCode/5 - Custom Maps.md

 In this case, we don't have geographic information, per se, but we do have the coordinates on the soccer pitch at which each event occurred.
 - We will use that information to create a map of the game!
-- Let's switch back to Tableau
+- Let's switch back to Power BI

 ---